 There are many other benefits to buying a used dress for your wedding, from the cost savings to your carbon footprint.
 There are also some mild risks involved, but fear not!
 We'll give you the best advice to keep you from getting scammed or bamboozled.

 If you're still on the fence, let's weigh the pros and cons of purchasing a pre-owned wedding gown.
-We got some great advice from Susan Shapiro of BravoBride, a popular wedding dress re-sale site:
+We got some great advice from Susan Shapiro of BravoBride, a popular wedding gown re-sale site:

 👍🏻 Pros of buying a used wedding dress